Last updated on 20 June 2025

 ^Refers to claim code for MOH Healthcare Claims Portal (MHCP) submission.

-Free Vaccinations under Healthier SG
+Special Subsidise For Vaccinations under Healthier SG